 In May this year, Chiltern Railways more than doubled the number of direct services between London and Stratford-upon-Avon making it even easier for people to see a show in the birthplace of one of the world’s most famous playwrights.
 The Royal Shakespeare Theatre, the Swan Theatre and The Other Place are all easily reached from Stratford-upon-Avon station.
 Alongside the River Avon, the 1,018 seat Royal Shakespeare Theatre is a Grade II listed building where guests can currently watch David Walliams’ The Boy in the Dress.
 The Swan Theatre regularly features a wide range of work from Shakespeare’s contemporaries right up to modern day writers.
 The Other Place is a small 200 seat venue with a café which showcases new plays and writers alongside hosting music, poetry and family events.
 You can travel directly from London to Stratford-upon-Avon via Chiltern Railways with tickets from £6.40 one way.

 Are you ready to experience some of the best theatre on offer?
-Book tickets with Chiltern Railways now.
+Book your train tickets with Chiltern Railways now.